icebound777/pm64r-tracker-yami/README.md

 ## Installation

 This tracker has been developed with Vue3.

-To install it and run it on your PC, you need to install node.js > 18.18.1 LTS
+To install it and run it on your computer, you need to install Node.js > 18.18.1 LTS.

+On Linux, you can install Node.js using [nvm](https://github.com/nvm-sh/nvm).

 Then run: